Deep Agents

 Integration Pipeline

-│ └─ Returns: DockerSandbox { executeCommand, readFile, writeFiles, dispose }
+└─ Returns: DockerSandbox { executeCommand, spawn, readFile, writeFiles, dispose }

-The DockerSandbox interface matches what createBashTool expects from its sandbox parameter — both use executeCommand(command) → { stdout, stderr, exitCode }.
-This is why Docker sandboxes can be plugged directly into bash-tool.
+The DockerSandbox interface still matches what createBashTool expects from its sandbox parameter (executeCommand(command, options?) → { stdout, stderr, exitCode }), while also exposing Docker-only spawn(command, options?) for streaming stdout/stderr.
+This is why Docker sandboxes can be plugged directly into the shared createBashTool from @deepagents/context, which in turn delegates to the upstream bash-tool package.

 File Operations: Base64 Encoding

-readFile and writeFiles use base64 encoding internally because nano-spawn strips trailing newlines from stdout:
+readFile and writeFiles use base64 encoding internally because buffered executeCommand uses nano-spawn, which strips trailing newlines from stdout:

 readFile: docker exec <id> sh -c 'base64 "/path/to/file"' → decode on host